James White (film)

 James White is a 2015 American drama film written and directed by Josh Mond.
 The film stars Christopher Abbott, Cynthia Nixon, Scott Mescudi, Ron Livingston, Makenzie Leigh and David Call.
 James, a twenty-something New Yorker, struggles to take control of his self-destructive behavior in the face of momentous family challenges.
+This was Zazie Beetz's film debut.

 James White premiered at the 2015 Sundance Film Festival where it won the NEXT Audience Award.
 The film received a limited release on November 13, 2015, by The Film Arcade.

 Plot

 James White is a 20-something unemployed man who lives with his divorced, terminally ill mother, Gail, in New York.
 He attends his father's funeral and meets his dad's new wife Karen at the service.
 His friend Nick, who works at a resort in Mexico, is in attendance.
 His father's friend, Ben, who works for a magazine, offers James his condolences and says maybe he could find him a job.
 Jim considers himself a writer.
 James tells his mom he really needs to get away and is going back with Nick to Mexico.
 Gail reminds him that she needs him.
 They each think they have taken care of the other the past four years.

 James is partying in Mexico.
 He meets a young girl, Jayne, who also likes drugs and alcohol.
 Gail calls and tells James she needs her son to come home.
 Jayne's also from New York so she returns with him and he learns she is in high school.
 His mom is in the emergency room and he cannot get any care for her.
 Finally the doctor explains she needs hospice more than the hospital.
 He cannot understand why he does not know any of this.
 Gail knows what year it is and who the president is so she can go home.
 James, Nick and Jayne go to a party, drinking and dancing, James is overcome with his responsibilities.
 He gets a black eye in a barroom fight.
 They all wake up in a motel room the next morning.